nchepiga/homepage/docs/group.md

 ### **News**

+11/12/2023 Natalia was awarded a reseach grant by [Julian Schwinger Foundation (USA)](https://schwingerfoundation.org/awardedgrants.php)

-29/11/2023 Article by Kenna Hughes-Castleberry for  [“Women of Quantum Technology”]( https://www.insidequantumtechnology.com/news-archive/women-of-quantum-technology-dr-natalia-chepiga-of-delft-university-of-technology/) is published
+29/11/2023 Kenna Hughes-Castleberry wrote an article about Natalia's research for [“Women of Quantum Technology”]( https://www.insidequantumtechnology.com/news-archive/women-of-quantum-technology-dr-natalia-chepiga-of-delft-university-of-technology/) is published

 19/10/2023 Our paper with Bernhard is published in [PRB](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.184425)